chardso/printf/README.md

 ## Synopsis

-This is a simple implementation of printf function that formats and prints data
+This is a simple implementation of printf function that formats and prints data.

 ## Description